isomerpages/ura-lkywcp/_apply/4-award.md

 The Lee Kuan Yew World City Prize Laureate and Special Mentions will be honoured at the prestigious Lee Kuan Yew World City Prize Award Ceremony & Banquet, a distinguished event celebrating urban innovation and excellence.
 This occasion provides a unique platform for networking with esteemed global mayors and city leaders, fostering meaningful connections and collaborations.

-Click [here](/resources/in-pictures/wcs2022/) to see the Prize events at WCS 2022.

 #### **Prize Lecture**

 ###### ![Lee Kuan Yew World City Prize Lecture at World Cities Summit 2024](/images/features/2024/prize-lecture-2024.jpg/)**Lee Kuan Yew World City Prize Lecture at World Cities Summit 2024** © World Cities Summit